SarKaa/jailm8-windows/README.md

 Apple Mobile Device Support 64 extracted from the iTunes setup EXE (from apple, not from the microsoft store)#

-[Futurerestore](https://github.com/opa334/futurerestore) compiled for windows by @opa334
+[Futurerestore](https://github.com/opa334/futurerestore) compiled for windows with opa334's magic windows compile script